 Teaching artists bring a wide range of education and experience along with a mission to inspire connection and creativity.
 Workshops are designed to balance lecture, demonstration, work time, and group sharing.

-Virtual workshops are eligible for credit toward MCBA’s Certificate programs.
-Enrollees receive a 20% discount on tuition while registration is open.
+Workshops are eligible for credit toward MCBA’s Certificate programs.
+Enrollees receive a 20% discount on tuition.
 MCBA members receive a 10% discount on tuition.

 with Karen Hanmer

 Wednesdays: April 12 & 19; 6–8pm CT

 For centuries paper has served as a quick, elegant, and economical covering material for books.
 This versatile material can create structures ranging from pocket notebooks to conservation-friendly bindings, featuring a case durable enough for a heavily-used manual.

 Historically, the text block for a paper case was sewn on narrow fiber or leather supports.
 The supports were laced into the case at the spine folds for a non-adhesive attachment.
 In this version, the text block is sewn without supports.
 Added straps of strong, flexible handmade paper are both decorative and structural.
 Continue reading “Laced Unsupported Case Binding”

 with India Johnson